Everything about Internet of Things (IoT)

-The B2C technologies are aimed at the end user.
-The list of the IoT elements for B2C includes any wearable devices, smart TV, smart home, smart clothes or gadgets for pets.
+The B2C technologies are aimed at the end-user.
+The list of the IoT elements for B2C includes any wearable devices, smart TV, smart home, smart clothes, or gadgets for pets.

 Spheres of IoT application using indoor navigation

 The scope of the IoT indoor positioning technology application covers practically all spheres of our life.
-It is used in production, logistics, healthcare, education and even in households.
+It is used in production, logistics, healthcare, education, and even in households.

-The system ‘smart office’ is a set of equipment and software solutions which let employers monitor their staff movement and ensure interaction between employees.
+The system ‘smart office’ is a set of equipment and software solutions that let employers monitor their staff movement and ensure interaction between employees.
 The most common examples of implementing indoor location systems are:

 - internal navigation using the smartphone application;

-- assets monitoring in real time;
+- assets monitoring in real-time;

 - gathering data on staff logistics and asset tracking IoT;